langtail/langtail-node/API.md

 - `organization`(optional): The organization ID.
 - `project`(optional): The project ID.
 - `fetch`(optional): The fetch function to use for making HTTP requests.
 [It is passed to openAI client under the hood](https://github.com/openai/openai-node?tab=readme-ov-file#customizing-the-fetch-client).
+- `onResponse`(optional): A callback that is called with the response object before it is returned.
+It can be used for logging or debugging purposes.

 ### Properties